claytonwramsey/dumpster/README.md

 In short, `dumpster` offers a great mix of usability, performance, and flexibility.

 -   `dumpster`'s API is a drop-in replacement for `std`'s reference-counted shared allocations (`Rc` and `Arc`).
 -   It's very performant and has builtin implementations of both thread-local and concurrent garbage collection.
 -   There are no restrictions on the reference structure within a garbage-collected allocation (references may point in any way you like).
-- It's trivial to make a custom type collectable using the provided derive macros.
+-   It's trivial to make a custom type Trace using the provided derive macros.
 -   You can even store `?Sized` data in a garbage-collected pointer!

 ## How it works